ShivanKaul/facebook-chat-api/README.md

 * `message`: A string (for backward compatibility) or a message object as described below.
 * `threadID`: A string, number, or array representing a thread.
 It happens to be someone's userId in the case of a one to one conversation or an array of userIds when starting a new group chat.
-* `callback(err, threadID)`: A callback called when sending the message is done (either with an error or with an confirmation object). `threadID` contains only the thread_id where the message was sent.
+* `callback(err, messageInfo)`: A callback called when sending the message is done (either with an error or with an confirmation object). `messageInfo` contains the `threadID` where the message was sent and a `messageID`.

 __Message Object__: